 It was a long drive for us and then we finally did arrive at our campground in Arizona.
 Needless to say, we were exhausted.

-But, after a trip to the service center in Mesa the next morning, we had out campers parts ordered and after two more days of living out of coolers they came in.
+But, after a trip to the service center in Mesa the next morning, we had our fridge inspected and declared as being beyond repair.
+The new unit was ordered and after two more days of living out of coolers the new unit was delivered.

 It turned into a two day job so we spent the night in the parking lot of the service center, but when we drove back to our campsite, we had a functioning Fridge once again and our lives as spoiled RV campers went on.